The Craft · Pashwrap

 Thread by thread.
 Pass by pass.

-Master weavers in the Kashmir Valley weave the dyed hand-spun yarn into fabric on the traditional khaddi loom.
-This is a non-mechanised handloom โ the weaver's feet operate the heddles that separate the warp threads, their hands throw the shuttle carrying the weft, and every pass is placed by a human judgment that accounts for tension, angle, and consistency.
+Master weavers in the Kashmir Valley weave the dyed hand-spun yarn into fabric on the traditional khaddi loom — a non-mechanised handloom where the weaver's feet operate the heddles and their hands throw the shuttle, with every pass placed by human judgment.

-For Pashwrap's plain-weave pieces, the weaver works to a specific warp and weft count that produces the density and drape the fiber requires.
-For Kani-woven pieces, the weaver works to the instructions of the naqqash reading the Taleem โ the secret pattern code that has been transmitted in an unbroken chain from the 15th century workshops of Sultan Zain-ul-Abidin.
+For Kani-woven pieces, the weaver works to the instructions of the naqqash reading the Taleem — the secret pattern code transmitted in an unbroken chain from the 15th-century workshops of Sultan Zain-ul-Abidin.

 days For a master weaver to complete one plain-weave Pashwrap scarf on the khaddi loom.